 You need to avoid causing a premature insert, as other out-of-box code cannot cope in this situation.

 Your custom implementation needs redesigning so that it takes these facts into account.

 It has always been the platform behavior that a get for a nonexistent record will initialize a new GlideRecord.
 The same applies when dot walking reference fields in scripts to get the object of the referenced record, as in this case.
 Any subsequent update to that will cause an insert.

-That insert behaviour is documented in the GlideRecord documentation, under update(): "Updates the GlideRecord with any changes that have been made.
+That insert behavior is documented in the GlideRecord documentation (Server API), under update(): "Updates the GlideRecord with any changes that have been made.
 If the record does not exist, it is inserted."